austinrivera96/Just-Another-Day/README.md

 ### 🎯 Objective
 HUNT LEAD: "Sort the account's command-shell activity by time and the first thing you'll hit is a burst of deletions.
 Before you build a theory on it, tell me, is that the intruder, or is it noise.
 And say how you know."

-Format: short phrase, what the early deletions are

 ### 📌 Finding
 Upon reviewin the DeviceProcess events, we can see that several directories and files were removed/deleted.
 This may seem malicious but it upon looking at the command line and the parent process you can see that it is actually just a onedrive clean up following an update.